anderkve/FYS3150/book/introduction_to_cpp/intro_to_armadillo.md

 # Introduction to Armadillo

 Armadillo is an efficient linear algebra library for C++ users.
 Its aim is to provide a library that balances speed and ease of use.
-We recommend this library for numerical computations.
+We recommend this library for numerical computations as a replacement for dynamic allocation of arrays.

+We'll cover the very basics here to get you started with the library.
+However, their webpage provide an excellent, detailed [code documentation](http://arma.sourceforge.net/docs.html) with examples of usage that you can search through.

 ## Building code with Armadillo